 Flight search engines typically suggest indirect flights via hubs such as Amsterdam or London for this search.
 The minimum emission estimate for such routes is around 140 kg (309 lbs) CO2.

 PanFlights will likely suggest as the most sustainable option that you take the train from Oslo to Stavanger.
 From there you have a low-carbon, direct flight across the North Sea to Aberdeen.
 Once in Scotland you will find many direct trains and buses to Glasgow.
-The combined emission estimate for this bundle is 52 kg (115 lbs) CO2.
+The combined emission estimate for this bundle was 47 kg (104 lbs) CO2 at the time of writing.

 To see if it is available now, do the search and make sure results are ordered by CO2.